itgalaxy/favicon-command/README.md

 # favicon-command

-Manage favicon in a WordPress using wp-cli
+Manage favicon in a WordPress using wp-cli.